 4. Let dry and display.

-How to Seal a Chalkboard Drawing on a Chalkboard
+How to Seal Chalkboard Art on a Chalkboard

 If you want to seal your design on the chalkboard so it will not smudge, spray regular hairspray in an aerosol can lightly over the design.